 Program detailsThe combined honours specialization is offered in cooperation with BCIT and requires a criminal record check as part of the entrance requirements.
-Students will complete a 34-credit first year program at UBC and then attend classes at both BCIT and UBC for their second, third and fourth years.
+Students will complete their first-year program at UBC and then attend classes at both BCIT and UBC for their second, third and fourth years.
 A co-op option is also available.
 The mission of this joint BSc (Combined Honours) is to combine the strengths of UBC and BCIT to provide students with an exceptional interdisciplinary educational experience.

 Career options in Forensic Science